 - What type of content is purged?

 For Spaces, all messages, attachments, whiteboard content, and events are purged.
-For Meetings, all recordings, transcripts, and highlights are purged.

-Webex Data is permanently purged from the production system and is not recoverable once purged as per customer’s retention policy.
+Webex data is permanently purged from the production system and is not recoverable once purged as per customer’s retention policy.

 - Does the retention policy purge the user content when a user is on Legal Hold?